Jewish copper plates of Cochin

-Jewish copper plates of Cochin, also known as Cochin plates of Bhaskara Ravi-varman, is a royal charter issued by the Chera Perumal king of Kerala, south India to Joseph Rabban, a Jewish merchant magnate of Kodungallur.
-The charter shows the status and importance of the Jewish colony in Kodungallur (Cranganore) near Cochin on the Malabar Coast.
+The Jewish copper plates of Cochin, also known as the Cochin plates of Bhaskara Ravi-varman, is a royal charter issued by Bhaskara Ravi, the medieval Chera ruler of Kerala, south India, to Joseph Rabban, a Jewish merchant magnate of the port of Mahodayapuram-Kodungallur.
+The charter notably demonstrates the status and importance of Jewish merchants on the medieval Malabar Coast.
+Historians generally date the copper plate inscription to c.

-The charter is engraved in Vattezhuthu (script) with additional Grantha characters in the vernacular of medieval Kerala on three sides of two copper plates (28 lines).
-It records a grant by king Bhaskara Ravi Varma (Malayalam: Parkaran Iravivanman) to Joseph/Yusuf Rabban (Malayalam: Issuppu Irappan) of the rights of merchant guild anjuman (Malayalam: anjuvannam) along with several other rights and privileges.
-Rabban is exempted from all payments made by other settlers in the city of Muyirikkode (at the same time extending to him all the rights of the other settlers).
-These rights and privileges are given perpetuity to all his descendants.
-The document is attested by a number of chieftains from southern and northern Kerala.

-Anjuvannam, the old Malayalam form of hanjamana/anjuman was a south Indian merchant guild organised by Jewish, Christian, and Islamic merchants from West Asian countries.
-The document is dated by historians to c.
 1000 CE.

+The charter is engraved in the vernacular language of medieval Kerala, using the Vattezhuthu (script) with necessary Grantha characters, on three sides of two copper plates comprising 28 lines.
+It records a grant by king Bhaskara Ravi (fl. c.
+959–1025 CE) to Joseph (Yusuf) Rabban of the rights of merchant guild anjuman (anjuvannam) on the Malabar Coast, together with several other commercial rights and aristocratic privileges.
+Rabban is exempted from all payments made by other settlers in the port city of Muyirikkode (Kodungallur), while at the same time enjoying all the rights accorded to them.
+These rights and privileges are granted in perpetuity to him and all his descendants.
+The document is attested by a number of chieftains from southern and northern Kerala and by the military Commander of the Eastern Forces.

-It is also evident from the tone of the copper plates that the Jews were not newcomers to the Malabar Coast at the time of its decree.
+Anjuvannam, the old Malayalam/Middle Tamil form of "hanjamana/anjuman" was a south Indian merchant guild organised by Jewish, Christian, and Islamic merchants from the Middle East.
+The tone of the copper plates also suggests that the Jews were not newcomers to the Malabar Coast at the time the charter was issued.

-The plates are carefully preserved in an iron box, known as the Pandeal, within the Paradesi Synagogue at Mattancherry (Cochin).
+The plates are carefully preserved in an iron box, known as the Pandeal, within the Paradesi Synagogue at Mattancherry, Cochin.

 Text

-The plate is engraved in vernacular of medieval Kerala using the Vattezhuthu (script) with additional Grantha characters.
-The charter ends with a list of witnesses to the deed which includes several chieftains of southern and northern Kerala, the Commander of the Eastern Forces, and the Officer who Takes Down Oral Communications.
+The plate is engraved in the vernacular language of medieval Kerala, using the Vattezhuthu (script) with additional Grantha characters.
+The charter ends with a list of witnesses to the deed, including several chieftains of southern and northern Kerala, the Commander of the Eastern Forces, and the Officer who Takes Down Oral Communication.